Invoke (smart speaker)

-Invoke (stylized as INVOKE) is a smart speaker developed by Harman Kardon and was powered by Microsoft's intelligent personal assistant, Cortana.
+Invoke (stylized as INVOKE) was a smart speaker developed by Harman Kardon.
+It was powered by Microsoft's intelligent personal assistant, Cortana.
 Voice interaction with Cortana provides features such as setting alarms, facts, searches, weather, news, traffic, flights, and other real-time information.
 Additionally, the speaker's Cortana integration with one's Microsoft Account enabled calendars, reminders, commutes, to-do lists, and home automation features, among others.

 The device supported music streaming from Spotify, iHeartRadio, and TuneIn. and was also the first smart speaker to support voice calls using Skype.
 The inside of the speaker consists of seven far-field microphones, three woofers, three tweeters, two passive radiators, and a 40-watt amplifier.

 History

+Release

 In December 2016, Microsoft announced it was partnering with Harman Kardon to develop a Cortana-powered smart speaker for release in 2017 and teased a preview of the device on YouTube.